Things to Do in Traverse City in June

 Best Activities in June

-Sleeping Bear Dunes Climbing and Hiking
+Sleeping Bear Dunes climbing and beach exploration

-Old Mission Peninsula Wine Tours
+Old Mission Peninsula wine tasting tours

 June Events & Festivals